 As business evolves through technology, the need to meet in person has become less and less important.
 It comes as no surprise that most of our interactions happen via email.

-But the onslaught of social media has brought about a different type of prose to professional correspondence than business communications of years past.
+But the rush of social media has brought about a different type of prose to professional correspondence than business communications of years past.
 We’ve started importing abbreviated language of text and tweets, gotten a tad too liberal with our use of the exclamation point and some have even used emoticons – in professional emails.
 (Seriously, why?!)

 Here are 13 ways to perfect to your email etiquette to avoid sloppy sends: